thepowersgang/dryad/README.md

 2. **MAJOR**: `dlfcn.h` implementation and shared object bindings for runtime dynamic loading support
 3. **MAJOR**: properly init dynamic linker's TLS.
 This terrifies me.
 4. **MAJOR**: someone figure out how to get cargo working + tests + deps + linking, because that would be so, so amazing
+5. add the `rtld_dl_activity` gdb/debugger calls for notifying gdb, et. al when shared libraries are loaded, etc.  This will make debugging lazy plt calls _significantly_ easier.
 5. implement the GNU bloom filter for dem speeds
 6. better documentation
 7. fix any number of the todos littered across the code